cascrielflexso/customwidgetSAC/README.md

 # How to write a custom widget for SAP Analytics Cloud

+## Custom widgets in SAP Analytics Cloud
+A SAP Analytics Cloud custom widget is built using the SAPUI5 JavaScript framework.
+The widget is essentially a reusable component that can be added to the SAP Analytics Cloud platform to provide additional functionality to users.
+The widget is built using a combination of HTML, JavaScript, and CSS, and can be configured to interact with the SAP Analytics Cloud platform using APIs.

 ## Context
 The purpose of the widget is to act as some kind of storage location of a certain product.
 A map of the warehouse can be imported into SAC through an analytical application.
 The widget can then be selected and it immediately turns red or green.
-Red means the stock level is lower than the re-rder point, green means the re-order point is still not reached.
-The widget can be configurated through the builder panel, as well as the product number through the styling panel.
-I know this is against the rules of SAC Ideology, but it will become clear later in this document why dit is done.
+Red means the stock level is lower than the re-order point, green means the re-order point is still not reached.
 See the GIF attachment below for the result.

 ### The result :
 ![alt text](CustomWidget.gif)

+### TO DO
+- Add button with link to order in S/4HANA System
 ### Links :
 - https://blogs.sap.com/2020/11/12/how-to-access-non-standard-data-sources-within-sap-analytics-cloud/
 - https://blogs.sap.com/2022/12/04/demystifying-custom-widgets-for-sap-analytics-cloud/